hatfinisher/hatfinisher.github.io/README.md

 - Podcast with [Joe Bielecki, Writing the Rapids, June 2021](http://www.noisemakerjoe.com/wtr/2021/6/30/getting-darryled-with-jackie-ess)

 ## Other Projects
-- **New fiction:** this is where my energy is, but usually better to hold my tongue until it's done.
-Some stories ought to come out in 2022.
 - **Darryl Audiobook:** I'm recording this myself and serializing it on [patreon](https://www.patreon.com/jackie_ess).
 I tend to update on Tuesdays or Wednesdays.
 There are no differences between the reward tiers.
 I started in December 2021 and expect I will be finished by sometime in Spring 2022.
-- **Other writing:** I wrote [a short review of Holly Melgard's *Fetal Position*](https://www.artforum.com/print/202110/jackie-ess-on-holly-melgard-s-fetal-position-87249) for Artforum Best of 2021.
+- **Other writing:** You'll see.

 ## Events
 None planned for now.
 Stay safe.

 ## Contact
 I'm *not very online* right now, but email is welcome.
-Avoiding social media until at least the end of 2023, accounts unmonitored.
+Avoiding social media until at least the end of 2023, accounts locked and unmonitored.
 I don't intend this in an antisocial way or as a disappearing act.
-Some personalities are better suited to abstinence than moderation.
+I think some personalities are better suited to abstinence than moderation.

-`[firstname].[lastname].writer@gmail.com`
+`[firstname].[lastname].writer@gmail.com` or `trip to taller windows at protonmail dot com (no spaces)`